 On this page

-We are also conducting research in the community to better understand how the community uses the neighbourhood and how we can incorporate this into planning for its future.
+We conducted research in the community to better understand how the community uses the neighbourhood and how we can plan for the future.

 You can download and view the Liveability Assessment of the Neighbourhoods of Manningham (4.6 MB)

 We formed a Discovery Group of traders, residents and community leaders who meet regularly to help plan the future of the Jackson Court Neighbourhood Centre.
 Decisions made by the group will be informed by the ‘smart data’ – such as what trends and seasonal factors affect the number of visitors to Jackson Court – and will help in planning for a stronger and more vibrant neighbourhood centre.
 We will listen to and assess the group’s proposals and will assist to advance them into actions through planning, capital works and budget processes.